Hyperpfaffian Correlations for Beta-Ensembles: Beta an Even Square Integer: Introduction

+An alternative perspective on $\beta$-ensembles is afforded by the log-gas model, first identified by Dyson \cite{Dyson1962}.
+The relationship between the log-gas perspective and eigenvalues of random matrices is summarized in \cite{Forrester2015} and explored in great detail in \cite{Forrester2010}.
+In this model, a system of two-dimensional charged particles in thermal equilibrium is constrained to lie along a region of the plane with prescribed background charge density, where particles have pairwise interaction determined by logarithmic distance.
+The distribution of particle positions $\bf x$ is proportional to the Boltzmann factor $e^{ - \beta U(\bf x) }$, where $U(\bf x)$ describes the total potential energy of the system and $\beta \geq 0$ represents the inverse temperature.
+Here, we assume that $U$ decomposes as the sum of one-body potentials $V(x_i)$ and the pairwise interactions $-\log |x_i - x_j|$, and hence, the Boltzmann factor is proportional to the form given in $\ref{eq:beta_en}$, with $w(x) = e^{-\beta V(x)}$.

-For certain integer values of $\beta$, the partition function admits a hyperpfaffian formulation \cite{MR1943369, springerlink:10.1007/s00605-011-0371-8, MR4035418}, and it is a subset of these $\beta$, when $\beta = L^2$ is an even integer, that we will consider here.
+Regardless of what process the $\beta$-ensemble models, for certain integer values of $\beta$, the partition function admits a hyperpfaffian formulation \cite{MR1943369, springerlink:10.1007/s00605-011-0371-8, MR4035418}, and it is a subset of these $\beta$, when $\beta = L^2$ is an even integer, that we will consider here.
 Hyperpfaffians are generalizations of Pfaffians, but instead of acting on anti-symmetric matrices, they act on multivectors (alternating tensors).
-The Gram matrices which appear in the classic ensembles will be replaced with Gram $L$-vectors in the $\beta = L^2$ situation, and the hyperpfaffian of these yield the partition function.
-This is a fairly tidy generalization of the $\beta = 4$ sitution to that of all $\beta = L^2$ even.
+The Gram matrices which appear in the classic ensembles will be replaced with Gram $L$-vectors in the $\beta = L^2$ situation, and their hyperpfaffians yield the partition function.
+This is a fairly tidy generalization of the $\beta = 4$ situation to that of all $\beta = L^2$ even.
 There is also a generalization of the $\beta = 1$ situation to the $\beta = L^2$ odd case, but the odd case is more nuanced and we will leave it for the future.

-Regardless, the existence of hyperpfaffian partition functions suggests the existence of hyperpfaffian correlations, and we will use the `averaged characteristic polynomial' trick to derive such hyperpfaffian correlations when $\beta = L^2$ is even.
-This will fall short of the complete goal of defining a suitable generalization of Pfaffian point processes for these ensembles, because our hyperpfaffian correlations are not formed from a kernel in the same manner as the $\beta = 4$ case.
+The existence of hyperpfaffian partition functions suggests the existence of hyperpfaffian correlations, and we will use the `averaged characteristic polynomial' trick to derive such hyperpfaffian correlations when $\beta = L^2$ is even.
+This marks the first step towards our complete goal of defining a suitable generalization of Pfaffian point processes for these ensembles, which will require further investigation since hyperpfaffian correlations are not formed from a kernel in the same manner as the $\beta = 1, 4$ case; the obstruction to suitable generalization is discussed further in Subsection~\ref{subsec:future}.
 However, our methods are exact and given in a form that may be amenable to induction on the number of particles.

 As is usually the case in random matrix theory, the circular ensembles are more readily tractable as compared to Hermitian ensembles \cite{MR177643, MR0143556, MR0143557, MR0143558}.
 The same seems to be true here, and we will invest considerable time looking at the $\beta = L^2$ even circular ensembles.
 In this situation, which we hope is generalizable to the Hermitian case, we can explicitly produce the $L$-vectors whose hyperpfaffian yields the $m$th correlation function, and for small values of $L$ and $M$ and $m$ compute these hyperpfaffians.